MCOM 407/507.001 | Mondays, 11 a.m.-1:40 p.m. | VB 207

 The weekly schedule, which includes deadlines and readings, is located here.
 Each unit will be structured as follows:

 - Week 2: Draft lab.
-Bring your rough draft/rough cut to class.
-Your partners and editors will review it and give you suggestions.
+You will have in-class time to work with your partner to put together a draft of your story and multimedia.
+You will conference with the professor on the story progress.
 Get started early and do the bulk of your reporting between weeks 1 and 2 so you can make the most of this rough draft session.
 Be prepared to go back to your sources between weeks 2 and 3 to get additional details and/or multimedia shots.

 - Week 3: Deadline lab.
 Final drafts due on the site.
-Student editors will assist you as you publish.
 Professor will review headlines, story blurbs and leads with you to help polish your story.
+While the story should be published to the site by the end of class, you will have one additional week to make any revisions or additions necessary.

 - Week 4: Evaluation.
-After publication, you’ll evaluate the work of your peers and receive their feedback in return.
+You’ll formally evaluate the work of your peers and receive their evaluation in return.

-- Assigned readings from The Baltimore Sun, The New York Times, and other class handouts.
+- Assigned readings from The Baltimore Sun, The New York Times, This American Life and other class handouts.

 - The AP Stylebook (available for Blackberry, iPhone and as a Microsoft Word app)